watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 * The **acidic** and **basic** side channels have identical geometry.
 * For each channel, component fluxes are uniform in the bulk solutions (the 0-dimensional assumption)  and are set as the average of inlet and outlet of each channel.
-* Steady state: all variables are independent on time.
+* Steady state: all variables are independent of time.
 * Co-current flow operation.
 * Ideality assumptions: activity, osmotic, and van't Hoff coefficients are set at one.
 * All ion-exchange membrane properties (ion and water transport number, resistance, permeability) are constant.
 * Detailed concentration gradient effect at membrane-water interfaces is neglected.
 * Constant pressure and temperature through each channel.
+* No boundary layer, electric double layer or diffusion layer, has been considered.

 Control Volumes
 ---------------